AJChapman/acthpa-website/site/index.md

 ## Club Meetings

-Club meetings are held on the first Tuesday of each month (except December and January) at [the Canberra Labor Club](http://www.laborclub.com.au) in Weston Creek starting at 7.30 pm.
+Club meetings are now held on the first Saturday of each month at [Spring Hill](/info/sites/#spring-hill), at 10am.
 At the meetings we talk about flying and put members in contact with each other.
-We have a strong social scene.

 ## Recent Flights Around Canberra